Walnut: Production

 In 2023, world production of walnuts (in shell) was four million tonnes, with China contributing 35% of the total (table).
 Other significant producers (in the order of decreasing harvest) were the United States, Iran, and Turkey.
+The Livermore cultivar is a red-kernel English walnut developed in California and marketed as a specialty variety.

 Nutrition

 English (or Persian) walnuts without shells are 4% water, 15% protein, 65% fat, and 14% carbohydrates, including 7% dietary fiber (table).
 In a reference amount of 100 g, walnuts provide 654 kcal and rich contents (20% or more of the Daily Value, DV) of several dietary minerals, particularly manganese at 148% DV, along with significant amounts of B vitamins (table).

 Unlike most nuts, which are high in monounsaturated fatty acids, walnut oil is composed largely of polyunsaturated fatty acids (72% of total fats), particularly alpha-linolenic acid (14%) and linoleic acid (58%), although it does contain oleic acid as 13% of total fats (table source).

 Health claims

 In 2004, the US Food and Drug Administration (FDA) provided a qualified health claim allowing products containing walnuts to state: "Supportive but not conclusive research shows that eating 1.5 oz per day of walnuts, as part of a low saturated fat and low cholesterol diet and not resulting in increased caloric intake, may reduce the risk of coronary heart disease."
 At the same time, the agency refused to authorize the claim that "Diets including walnuts can reduce the risk of heart disease" and in 2010, it sent a warning letter to Diamond Foods stating there is "not sufficient evidence to identify a biologically active substance in walnuts that reduces the risk of coronary heart disease."

 In 2011, a scientific panel for the European Food Safety Authority recommended a health claim that "Walnuts contribute to the improvement of endothelium-dependent vasodilation" at a daily intake of 30 g; it also found that a cause and effect relationship did not exist between consuming walnuts and reduction of blood LDL-cholesterol levels.
 The recommended health claim was later authorized by the European Commission.